Last updated Feb 11, 2019

-We should like to assure you that we will only process, store and use your data in a manner that is consistent with the basis on which you joined UK Biobank (as described in the information materials and consent form; available on our Resources page.
+We should like to assure you that we will only process, store and use your data in a manner that is consistent with the basis on which you joined UK Biobank (as described in the information materials and consent form; available on our Key documents page.
 In particular, your information will continue to be made available only to bona fide researchers undertaking health research that is in the public good.)

 UK Biobank’s lawful basis for processing your data